-I am a BACP Accredited Person Centred Counsellor, EMDR therapist and Couples counsellor with experience of working in education, charities and the NHS with children, young people and adults.
+I am a BACP Accredited Person Centred Counsellor, Supervisor, EMDR therapist and Couples counsellor with experience of working in education, charities and the NHS with children, young people and adults.

 I am Enhanced DBS checked.